AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 Here's an example illustrating the facilities.
 The procedure defines an array of record values, then walks the array, printing the array components as it goes.
-It is not the way to really write this code.
+(This is not the way to really implement such code.
+It's just an illustration for address arithmetic.)

 .. code-block:: ada